jumba2010/calculator-rest-api-challenge/README.md

 INTRODUCTION
 ------------
 This is a simple calculator rest api made with java and Spring boot.
+It is constituted by two modules,

+that comunicates each asynchronously using Active AMQP

 REQUIREMENTS
 ------------